Published

 Common issues include conflicts of interest, confidentiality, client funds, advertising, fees, and duties of candor.

 To master this subject, fully write out three to five Professional Responsibility essays from past California Bar Exams under timed conditions.
 Focus on structure, issue spotting, and accurate rule use.
+Then, reinforce your understanding by drilling Brieflex's Professional Responsibility hypotheticals and rule-statement exercises until you can recall every major duty and exception automatically.

-Together, those two steps—past essay practice and Brieflex rule repetition—cover every way the Bar tests Professional Responsibility.
+Together, those two steps, past essay practice and Brieflex rule repetition, cover every way the Bar tests Professional Responsibility.

 The Remaining California Subjects – ≈12 Percent of the Exam

 Once Professional Responsibility is accounted for, the final 12 percent of the exam comes from two California-specific essays, each worth about 6 percent of your total score.
+These essays are drawn from the rotating set of state-only topics:

 • Community Property